pcl-projects/STRET/README.md

-# The code repo of STRET
+# The Code Repo of STRET

-The folder models and new_models list all model code.
+The folder /nets, /models and /new_models list all model code.

-The folder ml_methods contains the ML methods used in the paper.
+The folder /ml_methods contains the ML methods used in the paper.

-The compared methods are listed in the root directory.
+The code of STRET and the compared methods are listed in the root directory.